 How to spot the first signs of mouth cancer yourself?

-There are certain symptoms and signs of mouth cancer.
-If an individual identifies and finds any of these symptoms, then he or she should immediately visit a dentist or physician.
+You can easily spot the first signs of mouth cancer yourself by certain symptoms.
+If an individual identifies and finds any of these symptoms, then he or she should immediately visit a dentist or physician or consult with our Oral Health Care Specialist.
 These symptoms do not always necessarily mean that the individual is suffering from oral cancer.
-However, in the presence of such cancer, any or some of these symptoms might originate.
+However, in the presence of such mouth cancer, any or some of these symptoms might originate.

 - The occurrence of an ulcer in the oral cavity or on the lip and the ulcer is not healing despite treatments